hleclerc/PrepArg/README.md

 }
 ```

-By the way, some configurations issues can also be treated using specific `.h` files, as e.g. in [tests/test_class.cpp] which illustrates how to store the variables as class attributes.
+Some configurations issues can also be managed using specific `.h` files, as e.g. in [test_class.cpp](tests/test_class.cpp) which illustrates how to store the variables as class attributes.

 # And now ?

-This code is under the LGPLv3 license.
+This code is under the LGPLv3 license, so... feel free to use it

-Feel free to use it and... if you want to add some new types (`xARG`) or new functionnalities, you are very welcome !
+If you want to add new functionnalities, you are very welcome !